Man sent to trauma centre after fiery crash

 CTV Kitchener

-The officer and two passersby helped pull that man from his vehicle as it caught fire.
+Someone passing by pulled a 74-year-old man from the car involved but the 53-year-old driver of the SUV involved was trapped, according to police.

-Erin fire services were able to extinguish the fire, and emergency services provided medical treatment.
+An officer and two other citizens pulled the man from the vehicle as it erupted into fire.

-The 74-year-old driver was transported to local hospital with non-life threatening injuries.
+The 53-year-old suffered major injuries including smoke inhalation and is now in a trauma centre.